-Procedures are multi-step Work Orders.
+Procedures are used for multi-step Work Orders.
 They are typically assigned to Preventative Maintenance items.
 An example of procedure is the list of steps required for annual boiler inspection.

 Approval paths are used to determine how Work Orders will be approved.
 They are developed per building and per Work Order Request Type.
 You can also determine if there are any conditions that would override an approval path.